poissonconsulting/term/README.md

 #> $sigma
 #> [1] 1

-# get the parameter names by term
+# this can also be done for each term
 pars_terms(term)
 #> [1] "alpha" "alpha" "beta"  "beta"  "beta"  "beta"  "sigma"
-# and the term indices
 tindex(term)
 #> $`alpha[1]`
 #> [1] 1